bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 effect, leave termination in place and continue to the guest.
 A pending SIGALRM will be raised at this point and the instance will exit.
-Otherwise, the signal handler has determined it must return to the host, and must be sensitive to a possible in-flight `KillSwitch`..
+Otherwise, the signal handler has determined it must return to the host, and must be sensitive to a possible in-flight `KillSwitch`...

 #### Instance-stopping guest fault with concurrent `KillSwitch`

-In the case we know three things:
+In this case we must consider three constraints:
-* The signal handler must return to host code
 * A `KillSwitch` may fire and deliver a `SIGALRM` at any point
 * A `SIGALRM` may already have been fired, pending on the handler returning
+* The signal handler must return to host code

 First, we handle the risk of a `KillSwitch` firing: disable termination.
 If we acquire `terminable`, we know this is to the exclusion of any `KillSwitch`, and